 Format/Source: Paperback; my purchase

-- Books reviewed this month include: Vivienne Lorret’s When a Marquess Loves a Woman (review), J.R.R.
-Tolkien’s The Lay of Aotrou and Itroun (review), and Elena Ferrante’s Troubling Love (review).
+- Books reviewed this month include: Sylvia Plath’s Ariel (review), Ian Rankin’s Knots and Crosses (review), and Osip Mandelstam’s Voronezh Notebooks (review).
 You can check out all the books I’ve reviewed recently in the book review tag.

-- One ARC was reviewed this month: Colleen Oakley’s Close Enough to Touch (review).
+- No ARCs were reviewed this month!
 You can check out all of the ARCs I’ve read and reviewed to date in this tag.

-- For this month’s So You Want to Read…, I focused on Amanda Grange and her Jane Austen hero books (seemed like the perfect time of year to be showcasing her books, especially now that I have read all six Jane Austen hero novels) 🙂 You can check out that post over here.
+- For this month’s So You Want to Read…, I focused on the Danish philosopher Soren Kierkegaard for a change of pace.
+You can check out that post over here.
 For all my previous recommendations under this feature, check out this tag.

-And that’s about it from me and the blog for the month of February!
-How was your February?
-Wishing you all a wonderful March & that you’re having a great week 🙂
+And that’s about it from me and the blog for the month of March!
+Pretty straightforward, eh?
+Wishing you all a great April ahead! 🙂

 Format/Source: eBook; my purchase